kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

         ![code_sign_in](./getting_started_images/oobe_code_sign_in.png)

 1. Select the IoT Hub you created during the [onboarding](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/getting_started/azure-subscription-onboarding.md) process to assign it to your devkit.
-If you are not sure which IoT Hub name you created during onboarding, you can review it on the [onboarding website](https://projectsantacruz.microsoft.com/).
+If you are not sure which IoT Hub was created during onboarding, please check the [onboarding website](https://projectsantacruz.microsoft.com/).

     ![iot_hub](./getting_started_images/oobe_iot_hub.png)